stevebeer/openvpn-server/README.md

 To move a client .ovpn profile to Windows, use a program like WinSCP or Cyberduck.
 Note that you may need administrator permission to move files to some folders on your Windows machine, so if you have trouble transferring the profile to a particular folder, try moving it to your desktop.
-To move a profile to Android, you can either retrieve the it on PC and then move it to your device via USB, or you can use an app like Turbo FTP & SFTP client to retrieve it directly from your Android device.
+To move a profile to Android, you can either retrieve it on PC and then move it to your device via USB, or you can use an app like Turbo FTP & SFTP client to retrieve it directly from your Android device.